 When a child reaches an age which he/she can focus for a longer time and can apply this towards practicing regularly, then they are considered ready for music lessons.
 The parents are responsible for evaluating whether their child is prepared or not as the age can vary since each child is unique and develops at their own pace.
 Before this milestone occurs, it is found that children shall benefit initially from preparatory music classes where they have more physical freedom and can enjoy learning through playful movements and songs.

 Often, an excellent place to begin is with an instrument that the child has already expressed an interest in.
 Most instruments, aside from piano, can be altered for the student’s size.
 These include the violin, cello, and guitar.
 Our teachers are happy to guide parents and students in purchasing or renting the appropriate instrument.
 If you would like to schedule an appointment, please Contact Us

-Cost of lessons: $36.50 per half-hour Registration Fee: $45.00
+Cost of lessons: $36.50 per half-hour + annual registration fee of $45.00

 A Registration Fee of $45.00 is due upon Registration every year for new and returning students.
 Fill out the registration form here.